eitrtechnologies/idem-azurerm/README.md

     'subscription_id': '<YOUR SUBSCRIPTION ID>',
     'tenant': '<YOUR TENANT>' } %}
 ```
 The following example uses an azurerm state module to ensure the existence of a resource group.

+Lets call this file myTest.sls
 ```
 Resource group exists:
   azurerm.resource.group.present: